 "S.W.A.T." star Shemar Moore announces he will be a first-time dad at 52

-Moore made the announcement to his followers on Monday in a video on Instagram.
-In the video, the actor said he had "butterflies" as he was about to find out the sex of the child.
-[Note: Moore's video contains language some may find offensive.]
+Moore revealed the news to his followers on Monday in a video on Instagram.
+In the clip, the actor said he had "butterflies" as he was about to find out the sex of the child.
+[Editor's Note: Moore's video contains language some may find offensive.]

 "Mama's smiling from Heaven…Miracles happen…Here comes the BEST part of my life," Moore wrote.